-Despite the warm and fuzzy slogans emanating from insurance ads, times have been tough for companies underwriting homeowner's insurance.
+Despite the warm and fuzzy slogans emanating from insurance ads on television, times have been tough for companies underwriting homeowner's insurance.

-Insurance companies never made much money on homeowner's insurance, using it instead as a way to attract more profitable business, such as auto coverage.
+Insurance companies never made much money on homeowner's insurance, using it as a way to attract more profitable business, such as auto coverage.
 But low-cost providers have taken away a lot of that business.
-And the insurance companies' investment portfolios -- i.e., where they keep premiums until claims have to be paid -- have suffered some of the same setbacks as everyone else's during the bear market, although they've perked up quite a bit over the past year.
+And the insurance companies' investment portfolios -- i.e., where they keep premiums until claims have to be paid -- performed just as poorly as everyone else's during the bear market, although they've perked up quite a bit over the past year.

-So when it comes to paying up, insurance companies are stingier than ever.
-That means homeowners must be even more prepared, diligent, and persistent when it comes to filing a claim.
+So insurance companies are stingier than ever when it comes to paying up.
+Which means homeowners must be even more prepared, diligent, and persistent when it comes to filing a claim.
 Here's what you need to do.

 Step 1: Don't wait until disaster strikes

 It all starts with making sure you have the right policy, and knowing what is and isn't covered.
 You're better off with an inclusive "all risk" policy than one with "named perils," which limits the accidents covered to those listed in the policy.
 Also, it's better -- and, of course, more expensive (but worth it) -- to have a policy that will replace property at its "replacement value" instead of its "actual value."
 After all, your tools may not be worth much on eBay, but they would be expensive to replace.

 But before you can claim a loss of property, you have to prove that you owned it in the first place.
 Document the contents of your home by either photographing or videotaping what's in each room.
 Record serial and model numbers of electronics and appliances.
 (And prepare a "Grab-and-Go Box" with all your essential documents and other necessities.)